 We climbed this very steep slope on the good path which further up outflanks the first bands of rock to the right before it leads up a steep gully filled with scree.
 Then at about 380m the path suddenly reaches the crest of the ridge and the complete Black Cuillin ridge springs into view.
 I took a break there and enjoyed the views which really were to die for.

 From this spot onwards there is not much grass left underfoot as slabs of rock, small boulders and scree form the ground your boots tread on.
 The way forward was marked by cairns though and route-finding was not a problem.
 Over several steps in the ridge – which gave opportunity for some mild scrambling – the path follows the crest of the ridge or uses easier terrain on the east side of the hill.
-Further up the mountain it was not so easy to discern … [Read More]
+Further up the mountain it was not so easy to discern a path or rather the right path … [Read More]